 A canonical way to check if two graphs $G_1$ and $G_2$ are similar, is to try to find a map $P$ from the nodes of $G_2$ to the nodes of $G_1$ such that, for many pairs of nodes in $G_2$, their images in $G_1$ through $P$ have the same connectivity relation (connected/disconnected)~\cite{deza2009encyclopedia}.
 For {equal-sized} graphs, this can be formalized as

 where $A_1$ and $A_2$ are the adjacency matrices of $G_1$ and $G_2$, $P$ and its transpose $P^\top$ are permutation matrices, and, here, $\vvvert\cdot\vvvert$ is the Frobenius norm.
 A map $P^*$ that minimizes \eqref{eq:chem_dist} is called an optimal \emph{alignment} or \emph{match} between $G_1$ and $G_2$.
 If $d(G_1,G_2)$ is small (resp. large), we say $G_1$ and $G_2$ are topologically similar (resp. dissimilar).
-Unfortunately, computing $d$, or $P^*$, is hard \cite{klau2009new}.
-Even determining if $d(G_1,G_2)=0$, which is equivalent to the graph isomorphism problem, is not known to to be in P, or in NP-hard \cite{babai2016graph}.
+Computing $d$, or $P^*$, is hard \cite{klau2009new}.
+Determining if $d(G_1,G_2)=0$, which is the graph isomorphism problem, is not known to be in P, or in NP-hard \cite{babai2016graph}.

 Scalable alignment algorithms, which find an approximation $P$ to an optimal alignment $P^*$, or find a solution to a tractable variant of \eqref{eq:chem_dist}, e.g., \cite{klau2009new,bayati2013message,singh2008global,el2015natalie}, have mostly been developed with no concern {as to} whether the closeness score $d$ obtained from the alignment $P$, e.g., computed via $d(G_1,G_2) = \|A_1P - PA_2\|$, results in a non-metric.
 An exception is the recent work in \cite{bento2018family}.
 Indeed for the methods in, e.g., \cite{klau2009new,bayati2013message,singh2008global,el2015natalie}, the work of \cite{bento2018family} shows that one can find two graphs that are individually similar to a third one, but not similar to each other, according to $d$.
 Furthermore, \cite{bento2018family} shows how the lack of the metric properties can lead to a degraded performance in a clustering task to automatically classify different graphs into the categories: Barabasi Albert, Erdos-Renyi, Power Law Tree, Regular graph, and Small World.
-At the same time, satisfying metric properties allows one to solve several machine learning tasks efficiently \cite{indyk1999sublinear,clarkson1999nearest,angiulli2002fast,ackermann2010clustering}, as we illustrate in the following.
+At the same time, the metric properties allow us to solve several machine learning tasks efficiently \cite{indyk1999sublinear,clarkson1999nearest,angiulli2002fast,ackermann2010clustering}, as we now illustrate.